Role: Development Management

 The Development Manager John Coers was part of a highly competent and focused team that created this outstanding commercial building.

 While achieving and continuing to achieve some of the highest NZ office rents, the building was and remains highly cost efficient in terms of floor space efficiency and reduced costs per person.
-Translated in economic terms, lessees were moving from aged premises to newly efficient space, paying the same total rent or less and winning all the benefits including greater staff performance and retention.
+Translated in economic terms, lessees were moving from aged premises to newly efficient space, paying the same total rent or less and having all the benefits including greater staff performance and retention.
 This higher density was achieved through careful design including correct floor plate dimensioning, featuring a central core producing column free space, supported with perimeter glazing.

 Ample parking was accommodated in Auckland’s deepest office building excavation.